Uniform approximation of homeomorphisms by diffeomorphisms: From local to global

-Since $h$ is in the kernel of the mass flow homomorphism, it can be fragmented as a finite composition $h = h_1 \cdots h_m$, with each $h_i$ contained in the kernel of the mass flow, and supported in a ball $B_{(i)}^n$, $i = 1, \ldots, m$, small enough so that Proposition~\ref{pro:local} can be applied to each $h_i$ \cite{fathi:sgh80}.
-But then $h$ can also be approximated uniformly by a diffeomorphism $g \in \Diff_c (M)$. \end{proof}
+\begin{proof} Choose a finite cover $\mathcal U$ of $M$ by subsets that are diffeomorphic to open balls in $\R^n$.
+By Corollary~1.3 in \cite{edwards:dse71}, $\varphi$ can be fragmented as a finite composition $\varphi = \varphi_m \circ \cdots \circ \varphi_1$, with each $\varphi_i \in \Homeo (M)$ isotopic to the identity by an isotopy that is compactly supported in a member of the cover $\mathcal U$.
+By Lemma~\ref{lem:main}, each $\varphi_i$ can be approximated uniformly by diffeomorphisms.
+The proposition follows. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:approximation}] First suppose $h$ is homotopic to a diffeomorphism $g$.
-Then $h \circ g^{-1}$ satisfies the hypothesis of Lemma~\ref{lem:id-comp}, and the claim follows.
-Conversely, suppose $h$ can be approximated uniformly by diffeomorphisms.
-Path components are open by local contractibility \cite{cernavskii:lcg68}, so if $g$ is sufficiently close to $h$, the two are homotopic through a path of homeomorphisms. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{thm:approx}] Suppose that $\varphi$ is isotopic to a diffeomorphism $\psi$.
+Then the homeomorphism $\psi^{-1} \circ \varphi$ satisfies the hypothesis of Proposition~\ref{pro:iso-to-id}, and therefore can be approximated uniformly by a sequence $\psi_i$ of diffeomorphisms.
+But then the sequence $\psi \circ \psi_i$ converges uniformly to $\varphi$.

+Conversely, suppose $\varphi$ can be approximated uniformly by diffeomorphisms.
+The path components of $\Homeo (M)$ are locally contractible by \cite{cernavskii:lcg69} or \cite{edwards:dse71}, so if $\psi$ is sufficiently close to $\varphi$, then the two homeomorphisms are isotopic. \end{proof}